raghavn1/raghavn1/README.md

 ## Hi there 👋
-#### My name is Raghav Naduvakkat Areekara, I am a Grade 11 student in SciTech at Port Credit Secondary School {#head}
+### My name is Raghav Naduvakkat Areekara, I am a Grade 11 student in SciTech at Port Credit Secondary School {#name}

 > <797317@pdsb.net> is my email.
 If you would like to contact me, please feel free to.